 - CONTROL.
 Much of the waste stone accumulating in piles and along fencelines was put to some expedient use having to do with private property.
 Most of it was used for subdividing property (boundary markers, field subdivisions, and livestock enclosure).
 Much of the remainder was used for the construction of foundations, the filling of wet land, the strengthening of embankments, and other engineered structures.

-- EXPRESSION.
+- AESTHETICS.
 Nearly all stonework reflects a personal/cultural overlay, which involves conscious and subconscious patterning and style of the stone in the form of folk art.

 Historically, the purpose of disposal usually preceded the purpose of control, which preceded the purpose of expression.
 Historically, walls were often built for one purpose, but served all functions simultaneously.